-(1) The indicative Fairway Reserve area as shown on Precinct Plan 1 must be provided in the form of an open green space linear park for a minimum width of 20 metres.
-This Fairway Reserve must be formed and vested with the Council; or maintained by way of an appropriate legal protection mechanism.
-Commented [Unio36]: AT sub point 344.28

-- (2) A continuous walking and cycling connection must be provided within the Fairway Reserve connecting between the Village Centre and the Pine Harbour Ferry berths Terminal. - (3) The Fairway Reserve must be available for public use at all times unless it is not vested in council unless written approval has been obtained from the council.
-In such all circumstances the Fairway Reserve must be available for public use between the hours of 7am and 11pm.

-(4) Where the Fairway Reserve is not vested in Council The the registration of an access easement on the title to which the Fairway Reserve applies is required to ensure preservation of the reserve and its ongoing maintenance by the owner(s) of the land concerned.

-- (5) Fences, or walls, or a combination of these structures, adjoining the Fairway Reserve must not exceed the heights specified below, measured from the ground level at the boundary: - (a) 1.2m in height; or - (b) 1.8m in height if the fence is at least 50% visually open.
+- (1) The indicative Fairway Reserve area as shown on Precinct Plan 1 must be provided in the form of an open green space linear park for a minimum width of 20 metres.
+This Fairway Reserve must be formed and vested with the Council; or maintained by way of an appropriate legal protection mechanism. - (2) A continuous walking and cycling connection must be provided within the Fairway Reserve connecting between the Village Centre and the Pine Harbour Ferry Terminal. - (3) The Fairway Reserve must be available for public use at all times unless written approval has been obtained from the council.
+In all circumstances the Fairway Reserve must be available for public use between the hours of 7am and 11pm. - (4) The registration of an access easement on the title to which the Fairway Reserve applies is required to ensure preservation of the reserve and its ongoing maintenance by the owner(s) of the land concerned. - (5) Fences, or walls, or a combination of these structures, adjoining the Fairway Reserve must not exceed the heights specified below, measured from the ground level at the boundary: - (a) 1.2m in height; or - (b) 1.8m in height if the fence is at least 50% visually open.